DanielOaks/demoscene-basics/tweetcarts/basics.md

 <hr class="smol">

- Here are some carts that use this technique:
+ Here are some carts that do this:

 {% include tweetcart-grid.html carts="landofbsod,rainbowtentacles,bluevertigo" %}